November 2, 2021 General District Election

 Campaign & Finance

 Committees formed to support or oppose candidates seeking candidacy must comply with campaign finance requirements.
-The Fair Political Practices Commission is responsible for providing advice about campaign finance issues.
+The Fair Political Practices Commission (FPPC) is responsible for providing advice about campaign finance issues.
 They have prepared a fact sheet specific to recall elections that expands on this information.
-See: https://www.fppc.ca.gov/media/factsheets.html.
-For more information, please contact the FPPC or visit https://fppc.ca.gov/.
+See the FPPC's Fact Sheets page.

-NOTE: A Candidate for local office MUST file a Form 501 with the Lake County Registrar of Voters office before soliciting or receiving any contributions or before making expenditures from personal funds on behalf of his/her candidacy.
+A Candidate for local office must file a Form 501 with the Lake County Registrar of Voters office before soliciting or receiving any contributions or before making expenditures from personal funds on behalf of his/her candidacy.